- Structural Restoration (SR) is an integrated approach to orthopedic mobilization and massage therapy.

 - This delayed recovery may hinder optimal performance and training opportunities.

 SR helps you to recover quicker by reducing muscle damage and inflammation.
-This is done through an increase in tissue profusion, lymphatic drainage and desensitisation.
+This is done through an increase in tissue profusion, lymphatic drainage and desensitization.

 - Decreasing perceived pain